ensdomains/ens-contracts/contracts/wrapper/README.md

 `NameWrapper` also implements a permissions mechanism called 'fuses'.
 Each name has a set of fuses representing permissions over that name.
 Fuses can be 'burned' either at the time the name is wrapped or at any subsequent time when the owner or authorised operator calls `burnFuses`.
 Once a fuse is burned, it cannot be 'unburned' - the permission that fuse represents is permanently revoked.

-Before any fuses can be burned on a name, the parent name's "replace subdomain" fuse must first be burned.
+Before any fuses can be burned on a name, the parent name's "replace subdomain" fuse should be burned first.
 Without this restriction, any permissions revoked via fuses can be evaded by the parent name replacing the subdomain and then re-wrapping it with a more permissive fuse field.
+This is not enforced by the contract, but can be checked using `getFuses(node)`.

-Likewise, when any fuses on a name are burned, the "unwrap" fuse must also be burned, to prevent the name being directly unwrapped and re-wrapped to reset the fuses.
-These restrictions have the effect of allowing applications to simply check the fuse value they care about on the name they are examining without having to be aware of the entire chain of custody up to the root.
+When any fuses on a name are burned, the "unwrap" fuse must also be burned, to prevent the name being directly unwrapped and re-wrapped to reset the fuses.
+This restriction *is* enforced by the contract, but you must also check `getFuses(node)` to check the safety of the parent(s) node.

 The ENS root and the .eth 2LD are treated as having the "replace subdomain" and "unwrap" fuses burned.
 There is one edge-case here insofar as a .eth name's registration can expire; at that point the name can be purchased by a new registrant and effectively becomes unwrapped despite any fuse restrictions.
 When that name is re-wrapped, fuse fields can be set to a more permissive value than the name previously had.
 Any application relying on fuse values for .eth subdomains should check the expiration date of the .eth name and warn users if this is likely to expire soon.